2020FallCS181-final/PY2HZ/README.md

     ```
     bash accuracytest.sh

-    % test a batch of sentence, to get the accuracy on words / sentences; note that this may cause long time, and some relative path problem may occur on different PCs, so if you need to run the accuracy test, please contact yuzy@shanghaitech.edu.cn.
+    % test a batch of sentence, to get the accuracy on words / sentences; note that this may cost long time, and some relative path problem may occur on different PCs, so if you need to run the accuracy test, please contact yuzy@shanghaitech.edu.cn.
 Alternatively, use the following code

     python ./test/test.py
     ```